 Hiking Trail Description

 AllTrails rates this trail as difficult — and it has the reputation of being steep and tough — but it felt moderate to me.
 I was tired near the top, sure, but the grade is a pretty consistent 30-35° almost the whole way.
 1950’ of elevation gain over 3 miles is only 650’ of elevation gain per mile.
 That’s not too bad, really.

 There are plenty of steeper trails in the Catskills where the grade approaches and exceeds 45°/100% for long stretches: the west and east sides of Plateau, Becker Hollow on Hunter, Lost Clove, etc.

-Climbing Mount Tremper is definitely a huffer, but it’s not killer-level.
+Climbing Tremper Mountain from any direction is definitely a huffer, but it’s not killer-level.

 The lot for this very popular hike is large and long.
 It’s right on what the NYNJTC map calls Old Route 28 but what Google Maps calls Mt Tremper-Phoenicia Road.
 I got there by turning right off Route 28 (traveling west from Kingston), then left at the crossroads in Mt Tremper.
 Very straightforward.

 I started this hike at 4:30 am to get to the summit by sunrise, so a few of these pics are in darkness.
 Later, on my way back down, I reverse-shot the route in sunlight so you can see the key waypoints.